Why Do Bathtubs Crack?: How to Maintain and Repair Bathtub Cracks

 Types of bathtub cracks

-Stress crack:-Stress cracks form when a heavy object is accidently dropped in your bathtub.
+Stress crack:-Stress cracks form when a heavy object is accidentally dropped in your bathtub.
 Generally, these types of cracks are surface level and are easy to repair-simply go to your nearest home improvement store and buy an inexpensive repair kit and you can easily patch these types of cracks yourself.

 Hairline cracks: Hairline cracks form when consistent use and abuse is placed on the material, creating small cracks overtime that eventually can destroy the integrity of your bathtub itself.
 But, like stress cracks, there are basic repair kits that can patch your bathtub before the cracks spread and cause any further damage. weight is placed on the material and it begins to warp overtime due to lack of support